rizkimaulana23/personal-obsidian/Project/Jobseek/Document Structure.md

 The other column that is made by the user will be set as `true` and cannot be set to `false`.
 #### **`options`**
 This attribute will dictate what value could the user choose.
 This attribute only be set to nil for `type` other than `enum`.
+## Document Structure
+One thing that should be noted is, the field that is referencing other field is stored as a string, not as a ObjectId object.
 ### users
 ```json
 {